shoumitro-cse/weather_advice_product_app/README.md

 ```
 Here, has been used a drf_spectacular package for API docs, I think that it will be
-very helpful for frontend developers
+very helpful for frontend developers.
+If you would like to see special instructions
+for each api, please keep your eye on each API doc.
 protocol = http, https
 domain = localhost or others
 port = 80, 8000 etc